gkieszkowski/gkieszkowski.github.io/index.md

 - What are we lacking as a team? (ex. skills, knowledge)
 - Who is accountable for `X,Y,Z`? (ex. backlog, product vision, delivery...etc.. - in general mapping structure and creating RACI)
 - What metrics are we tracking?
-- Why are we useing those metrics (what for)?
+- Why are we using those metrics (what for)?
-_ What is our:
+- What is our:
     - Return on Investment (ROI)?
     - Net Promoter Score (NPS)?
     - Lead time